doubleSlashde/boot-mock-mvc-example/README.md

 # boot-mock-mvc-example
-Demonstrates simple Spring Boot RESTful service includine security and test with MockMvc
+Demonstrates simple Spring Boot RESTful service includine security and test with MockMvc.
+External service is mocked using @MockBean in test.